-Denmark may be a small country, but there is no shortage of castles!
+Denmark may be a small country, but it has plenty of castles!
 And what I particularly like about all these castles is that they are often located in beautiful green spaces.
 This is the case of Bernstorff Palace, a neoclassical castle located in Gentofte, in the northern suburbs of Copenhagen.

 Count Bernstorff was a German nobleman who served as Foreign Minister under Denmark’s King Frederick V. He had a great influence on Denmark’s foreign policies, and he was also the first in the country to implement new agrarian measures on his lands.